EHB-MCT/assignment-2-Maxime122004/README.md

    - Run the game in Unity's Play mode to verify changes.
 2. **Verify Firebase Integration**:
    - Check the Firebase console for new data entries when testing scoreboard functionality.
+### Additional Contribution
+For any further contribution, please check the `CONTRIBUTING.md`.

 ## Gameplay Features
 - **First-Person Controller**: Smooth movement and mouse-controlled camera.
 - **Stopwatch**: Tracks the time it takes the player to finish the parkour.
 - **Scoreboard**: Allows players to enter their username and view their stats.

 ## Folder Structure
 - `Assets/`: All assets such as prefabs, scripts, models, and UI elements.